Documentation – Beta v23.1

 W is the channel bandwidth, S(f) is the average signal energy (the square of signal voltage; proportional to MTF(f)2), and N(f) is the average noise energy (the square of the RMS noise voltage), which corresponds to grain in film.
 It looks simple enough (only a little more complex than E = mc2 ), but it’s not easy to apply.

 *Claude Shannon was a genuine genius.
 The article, 10,000 Hours With Claude Shannon: How A Genius Thinks, Works, and Lives, is a great read.
 There are also a nice articles in The New Yorker and Scientific American.
+And IEEE has an article connecting Shannon with the development of Machine Learning and AI.
 The 29-minute video “Claude Shannon – Father of the Information Age” is of particular interest to me it was produced by the UCSD Center for Memory and Recording Research. which I frequently visited in my previous career.

 This page describes how to calculate information capacity C from images of slanted-edges, Imatest’s most widely-used test image, which (thanks to a recent discovery) allows signal and noise to be calculated from the same location, resulting in a superior measurement of image quality.
 The earlier (2020) Siemens star method is described in Shannon information capacity from Siemens stars